Ona Island in the Atlantic Ocean outside the Romsdalsfjord is a traditional fishing village with a permanent population of about 17.

 Husøya is the largest island.
 On the southernmost part of Husøya, close to the bell tower and the graveyard, there is a beautiful beach which is also a great place for tenting.
 You can drive your car from the ferry pier at Ona to the campsite, a driving distance of 1.2 kilometer.

 There is fresh water from a tap close to the chapel at Husøya, beside the campsite.
-A new service-building with toilet facilities and water will be completed during the summer of 2020.
+A new service-building with toilet facilities and water was completed in 2020.

 There is also a football court on Husøya.
 This is one of the oldest football courts in Romsdal.
 In the old days, in early spring, when the football courts in romsdal still were covered with snow, the football players used to come from Molde and the Romsdal area and play football at Husøya due to the early spring.